 How to Apply

-Each year, the MFA program accepts up to 12 students total in fiction, poetry, and literary nonfiction.
-We expect to notify all applicants of our admissions decision by the end of February.
-To apply to the Creative Writing Program, you must complete the ApplyYourself online application, uploading the materials described below.
-As part of the application, you will be asked to choose a subfield or genre and to calculate your English GPA.
+Each year, the MFA program accepts up to nine students total in fiction, poetry, and literary nonfiction.
+We expect to notify all applicants of our admissions decision by the end of February 2024.

 - Online application: This will be submitted via the University of Minnesota Graduate School application.
 Please note that the English department is unable to waive application fees.

 Transcripts: Your unofficial transcript from each degree-granting college or university that you have attended is required.
 International students should also upload an English translation if the transcript is not in English.
 Please upload a .pdf of your unofficial transcripts directly into the application portal; do not send transcripts (paper or electronic) to the program.
 If you are unable to upload your transcripts for any reason, please contact the Graduate Admissions Office (email@example.com).

 Creative writing sample: For the MFA, your sample should be a substantial example of your creative work.
-The page limit for poetry is 12–15 pages, single-spaced.
-The page limit for prose is 25 pages.
-You may submit more than one story or a novel excerpt for fiction, or more than one nonfiction piece, but the total amount of pages may not exceed 25.
-You should submit your best work, even if that amounts to fewer than 25 pages.
+The page limit for poetry is 15 pages, single spaced.
+The page limit for prose is 30 pages, double spaced.
+You may submit more than one story or a novel excerpt for fiction, or more than one nonfiction piece, but the total amount of pages may not exceed 30.
+You should submit your best work, even if that amounts to fewer than 30 pages.

-- Letters of recommendation: MFA applicants may ask TAs for recommendations, as well as employers or literary mentors.
+- Three letters of recommendation: MFA applicants may ask TAs for recommendations, as well as professors, employers, and literary mentors.
 Files with two letters will still be reviewed; however, your chances for admission may be adversely affected.
 Applications that list fewer than two recommenders will be considered incomplete, and the application system will not accept the application.
 You may submit your application and pay the fee before your letters of recommendation have been received.
-Recommenders can upload letters after December 1, as long as they are uploaded by December 7.
+Recommenders may upload letters after December 1, as long as they are uploaded by December 7.
 There are no exceptions to this, as the applications must go to the committees on December 8.
 (Yes, we do accept letters uploaded from dossier services such as Interfolio.)